 I hope that the questions above may guide you into a deeper reflection of the things that matter most.

-I pray that in 2018, your joy would come from a source that’s independent of circumstances and the ups & downs of life.
+I pray that in this new year, your joy would come from a source that’s independent of circumstances and the ups & downs of life.
 That you’ll love and you’ll be loved—because you are loved by God.

 And I asked all these in His loving name, amen.